HDSB-2023-Hackathon/Isaac-Zhou---HDSB-2023-Hackathon-Submission/README.md

 Education & Learning (Software)

 ## Description
-Using pygame we made a question bank for users to test their mathematics skills, and lessons accompyning the units present to help users who struggled.
+We made a question bank using Pygame library for users to test their skills in mathematics and functions.
+We also include lessons for various topics in functions to help the users to learn them.

 ## How to run?
-1. Install Python 3 (the program is only tested on version 3.9.13)
+1. Install Python 3 (the program is only tested on Python version 3.9.13 and 3.10.7)
-2. Install Pygame package using pip
+2. Install Pygame library using pip
 3. Run main.py